MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 > Use the following steps to enable/disable all SCHANNEL protocols system-wide.
 We recommend that you enable the TLS 1.2 protocol for all incoming communications and outgoing communications.
 >
 > [!NOTE]
-> Making these registry changes does not affect the use of Kerberos or NTLM protocols.
+> Making these registry changes doesn't affect the use of Kerberos or NTLM protocols.

-1. Log on to the server by using an account that has local administrative credentials.
+1. Sign in to the server by using an account that has local administrative credentials.
-2. Start Registry Editor by right-clicking **Start**, type **regedit** in the **Run** textbox, and then click **OK**.
+2. Start Registry Editor by selecting and holding **Start**, enter **regedit** in the **Run** textbox, and select **OK**.
 3. Locate the following registry subkey: **HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols**.
 4. Create a subkey under **Protocols** for **SSL 2.0**, **SSL 3.0**, **TLS 1.0**, **TLS 1.1**, and **TLS 1.2**.
 5. Create a **Client** and **Server** subkey under each protocol version subkey you created earlier.
 For example, the sub-key for TLS 1.0 would be **HKLM\System\System\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.0\Client** and **HKLM\System\System\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.0\Server**.